marimo-team/marimo/README.md

 <img src="https://raw.githubusercontent.com/marimo-team/marimo/main/docs/_static/readme-ui.gif" width="700px" />

 **Performant runtime.** marimo runs only those cells that need to be run by statically analyzing your code.

+<a name="expensive-notebooks"></a>

-You can optionally disable expensive cells to prevent them from automatically running, or configure the runtime to be lazy and mark affected stales as stale instead of automatically running them.
+**Compatible with expensive notebooks.** You can optionally disable expensive cells to prevent them from automatically running. or configure the runtime to be lazy and mark affected stales as stale instead of automatically running them.

 **Batteries-included.** marimo comes with GitHub Copilot, Black code